Greece Moments Greece Moments

 Koutsomiti Beach Astypalea Griechenland

-We continued to the dreamlike Koutsomiti Beach on the island of the same name.
+We continued on to the dreamy Koutsomiti Beach on the island of the same name.
 There we had 45 minutes to snorkel and relax.
 The highlight was definitely Kounoupa with its unique double beach and incredibly blue water.
-The beach bar there offers solid food at high prices.
+The beach bar there offers decent food at steep prices.

 Kounoupa Beach Astypalea Griechenland